LCC-CIT/CS296N-Example-BookReviews/README.md

 ### 6-Performance
 Added a folder with JMeter tests and test results.
 ### 7-ComplexDomain
-Added a comment class to the domain model along with associated view and controller methods.
+Added a Comment class to the domain model along with associated view and controller methods.
 ### 7-MoreComplexDomain
 Added a more complex domain model with Book and Author models in addition to Review, Comment and AppUser.